Haven-Rau/Pokemon_Catching_Adventure/README.md

 #### Pokemon_Species -

 All 1025 Pokemon that have existed in the Pokemon universe need to be loaded into a table, along with their base stats.
 These stats are used during the encounter sequence for generating unique stats for each Pokemon.
+This is a standalone table with no relationships to other tables.

 ```sql
 Create table pokemon_species